 We offer fixed fees for our residential conveyancing services, so you’ll know exactly how much you’ll need to pay from the start of the process.
 We also quote for disbursements up front, so you’re fully aware of the total costs involved.

 Click here to request a no-obligation quote for our conveyancing services.
-Alternatively, call us on 0117 939 0350 or complete our online enquiry form.
+Alternatively, call us on 0117 939 0350 or complete our online enquiry form for any other queries.

 Leasehold means that you own the property, but the land on which the property is built is owned by the freeholder.
 This means that you only have the right to own the property for as long as the lease is valid.
 Freehold differs in that the property owner also owns the land on which the property stands.

 As a leasehold flat owner, you own everything within its walls, including the floor and plasterwork.
 You do not own the external or structural walls.
 These, plus the common areas and the land your property stands on, are owned by the landlord.